awslabs/aws-well-architected-labs/content/Sustainability/100_labs/100_migrate_services_to_graviton/100_migrate_rds_to_graviton/_index.md

 AWS control the end to end lifecycle of the chip, from design to consumption, enhancing overall efficiency.
 [Read more here](https://aws.amazon.com/ec2/graviton/).

+## Well-Architected Best Practices
+This lab helps you to exercise the following AWS Well-Architected Best Practices for Sustainability:

+* [SUS05-BP02](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_hardware_a3.html) - **Use instance types with the least impact**

 ## RDS on Graviton
 * Up to 35% faster than non-Graviton.